 This is the first seat of the University of Bologna, which happens to be the oldest one in the Western World.
 Explore the Teatro Anatomico, where some of the first scientific dissections occurred, and make sure to take a peek in the library.

 Oratory of Battuti

 Climb the stairs to the room above the church to find one of Bologna’s hidden treasures, a small oratorio decorated in Baroque paintings, frescoes, and gilded carvings.
 Around the room stand a group of 15 terracotta statues, created in the early 16th century.

 Bologna has a pair of towers that appear to tilt even more alarmingly than the famous one in Pisa because of their narrow shape.
 They are the best-known of the 20 towers that remain of the more than 100 that formed Bologna’s 12th-century skyline.

-Getting Around Like a Local in Bologna
+Getting To & Around Bologna

 11 cities of art and countless historic villages make up a territory with a thousand souls.
 Click here to learn more about the gems of the Emilia-Romagna Region of Italy.